Adullam: Main archaeological sites; identification

 [Upon leaving the hilltop ruin, Khirbet el-Sheikh Madkour], at 11:20 [AM], we descend to the east in the valley.
 At 11:25 [AM], I examine other ruins, called Khirbet A'id el-Miah.
 Sixty toppled houses in the wadi formed a village that still existed in the Muslim period, as [proven by] the remains of a mosque there observed.
 In antiquity, the ruins that cover the plateau of the hill of Sheikh Madkour and which extend in the valley were probably one and the same city, divided into two parts, the upper part and the lower part.

-While Victor Guérin does not specifically say that the site in question was the ancient Adullam, he holds that Kh. esh-Sheikh Madkour and Kh.
-'Id el Minya are to be recognised as the same city; the Upper and the Lower.
-The site is maintained by the Jewish National Fund in Israel, and where archaeological surveys and partial excavations have been conducted.
+While Guérin does not specifically say that the site in question was the ancient Adullam, he holds that Kh. esh-Sheikh Madkour and Kh.
+'Id el Minya are to be recognised as the same city; the upper and the lower.
+The site is maintained by the Jewish National Fund in Israel, and archaeological surveys and partial excavations have been conducted.
 The site features ancient caverns, cisterns carved into the rock, and a Muslim shrine known as Wely Sheikh Madkour.

 Kh.
 'Id el Minya, also known as 'Eid al-Miah (Palestine grid: 1504/1181), is the site recognised as Adullam proper, being now a tell at the southern end of Wadi es-Sûr, an extension of the Elah valley.
 The site was first recognised as the biblical Adullam by French archaeologist Clermont-Ganneau in 1871, based on its location, a close approximation of the name and the ceramic finds it yielded.
 The ruin sits at an elevation of 351 m above sea-level.
 The ruin is overgrown with vegetation and trees on the northern flanks of the mountain whereon lies Kh. esh-Sheikh Madkour.
 Razed stone structures, a stone water trough, and the shaft of a stone column can still be seen there.
 Palestine Exploration Fund surveyor, C.R.
 Conder, mentions having seen in ʻAid el-Miyeh an ancient well having stone water-troughs round it.